Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic has collected 29 hits with eight doubles, seven home runs and 10 walks.
+- Kelenic has put up 30 hits with eight doubles, seven home runs and 10 walks.
 He has driven in 15 runs with five stolen bases.

 Kelenic Recent Games